January 1 – New Year's Day

 December 25 – Christmas

 The tree at Rockefeller Center is one of the world's most beloved holiday images.
-Adorned with 30,000 lights and a Swarovski crystal star, it's a spectacular testament to the Christmas spirit—and its roots in the Great Depression (the first version of the tree included tin cans among its ornaments) reflect New Yorkers' famous optimism and determination.
+Adorned with tens of thousands of lights and a Swarovski crystal star, it's an eye-catching testament to the Christmas spirit—and its roots in the Great Depression (the first version of the tree included tin cans among its ornaments) reflect New Yorkers' famous optimism and determination.
 Visitors will also want to catch the Radio City Christmas Spectacular, featuring the Rockettes.
 And, of course, festive holiday displays throughout the five boroughs create an unparalleled environment of celebration and joy.

 December 31 – New Year's Eve